duijf/mnml/README.md

 <link rel="stylesheet" type="text/css" href="/path/to/mnml.css" />
 ```

-3. Fire up a browser and hold a presentation for *acutal* profit!
+That's it!
+Fire up a browser and give a presentation for *acutal* profit!

 For further instructions and customization options, please consult the [deck.js documentation](http://imakewebthings.com/deck.js/introduction/).